paelian/predix-navseed-serverside/README.md

 ![alt text](/README.img/README%20(44).png "pageRouter.js")

 In this example, you can see the `PageController` class derives from `BaseController`, and provides methods that are called from the wrapping function `routerMain`. `routerMain` in turn provides Express with the routing relative to the name prefix of the file, in this case `/page`.
-Thus, when a GET request is made from `<uri>/page/`, the route shown will pass the request to the `getPage` method in the implemented controller.
+Thus, when a GET request is made to `<uri>/page/`, the route shown passes the request to the `getPage` method in the implemented controller.

-(more forthcoming)
+##### *TokenClientController* Class

+Included in this seed application is a controller subclass that simplifies the token authentication/request process, allowing a more straightforward implementation of Predix services.
+The class, located in `/server/controllers/tokenClientController.js`, leverages information about the UAA service collected from `cf env <app-name>` and saved to `/server/cf.json` (see the next section "Wiring Up Predix Asset" for more details), building in a "refreshToken" method to derived requests.
+An example on how to correctly use this class is also included; `pxServiceController.js/PxServiceController`, subclassed from `TokenClientController`, has some simple CRUD methods that form the basis of our `assetRouter.js/AssetController` Predix Asset wire-up later in this document.

 #### Browser Side